 Only 10 minutes from Landguard Holiday Park you’ll find Yaverland Beach, a sandy haven with turquoise waters.
 Stretching from the Yaverland Sailing and Yacht Club all the way to the chalk cliffs of Culver Down, there’s lots to enjoy at this stunning Blue Flag beach.

-Yaverland is one of the Isle of Wight surfing beaches and a popular location for water sports.
-You can have a go at surfing, sailing or kite surfing, or simply relax on the sand and watch the pros ride the waves.
+Yaverland is a popular location for water sports - so have a go at surfing, sailing or kite surfing, or simply relax on the sand and watch the pros ride the waves.
 The area is also perfect for swimming and boasts some of the best bathing areas around the island.
-If you’re on holiday with your dog then you’re in luck, this beach is one of the dog friendly beaches on the Isle of Wight, so you can bring your four-legged friend here all year round.
+If you’re on holiday with your dog then you’re in luck, as you can bring your four-legged friend here all year round.
 Take a stroll along the coastal path that leads from the beach and over the beautiful cliffs, where you’ll be treated to stunning views across the sea.

 The beach is also one of the island’s best locations for fossil hunting, and you can join a guided fossil walk at the nearby Dinosaur Isle, Britain’s first purpose built dinosaur attraction.
 Take a journey back in time to over 120 million years ago and discover the creatures that once roamed the Earth.